gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * Support Letsencrypt alternate root chain.

+   Set via *ca_preferred_chain* option in *ca-info.conf* file (see example file).

+   By default LE root cert is *ISRG Root X1* (RSA).
+Since it is standard to use ECC for certificates, it is preferable to use LE *ISRG Root X2* (ECC) which is smaller and faster since less data is exchanged during TLS handshake.

+   X2 cert is cross-signed by X1 cert, so any client trusting X1 should trust X2.

+   Some more info here: `LE Certificates: <https://letsencrypt.org/certificates>`_ and `Compatibility <https://letsencrypt.org/docs/certificate-compatibility>`_.

  * Fixed: sslm-info now shows all SANS including IP addresses.

  * Fixed: typo in dns_primary when domain specific dns server provided caused it not to be used.